chrisnatali/dotfiles/README.md

 ## MacOS

-MacOS setup is not nearly as automated as Linux setup above.
+MacOS setup is not automated as Linux setup above.
 Basic steps are:

 1. `brew bundle --file Brewfile` to install packages/casks listed in Brewfile
   - There may be failures due to pinned dependencies or other baseline configuration oddities.
 YMMV.